 Alternatively, you may use this as an opportunity to send the call to a different network of buyers or campaigns by using the “Redirect to campaign” setting.

 When tracking conversion criteria, Retreavers system recognizes when a caller has been previously converted and is calling back.

 In cases where that happens, you can control how to route the call by either greeting them with a message saying “You’ve previously taken advantage of this promotion.
 Please call the customer service line for further information at 1-800-123-4567”, redirect or simply hang up.

 Once your call tracking campaign and routing settings are configured, it is always a good idea to test your campaign and ensure all routing endpoints are functional and route as expected.

-"When nothing is pressed" is the default routing setting.
+"When nothing is pressed" is the default routing setting when creating a campaign.
 Incoming calls will attempt to match with the listed call endpoints.

 "When * is pressed" covers a variety of options a caller could choose, this can be used to enable branching paths for your campaign.
 In the above example, a caller can press 9 to be connected with a customer service line.

 When using custom routing settings that require caller input, be sure to inform callers of these options using an IVR greeting prompt.
 In the example above, the greeting prompt conveys to the caller the choice to press 1 for sales, or 9 for customer support.
 The "key press 9" prompt can then be used to convey to the caller that "Your call is being connected to a customer service line"

 Retreaver users can use tags to filter, validate and influence routing decisions for callers in real time by attaching tags on a buyer profile under the tags section.
 Placing tags on a buyer profile will allow campaign managers to influence the routing decisions made for this buyer.